The Blockchain Context#

 INPUTS#

 The eUTxOs are used as input boxes to be spent in the transaction.
-The boxes are stored in a collection and can be accessed using the object called INPUTS.
-The SELF box is part of this input box collection.
+The boxes are stored in a collection and can be accessed using the object called INPUTS

 Data Inputs#

 Data inputs are input eUTXOs that are not spent in the transaction.
 They serve as ‘read-only’ boxes, usually holding information necessary for the spending conditions of the contract.
-Data inputs can be accessed using CONTEXT.dataInputs.
+Data inputs can be accessed using CONTEXT.dataInputs

 OUTPUTS#

 The output box eUTXOs will be created from the transaction.
-The collection can be accessed using the OUTPUTS object.
+The collection can be accessed using the OUTPUTS

 Headers#

-Block headers (Parts of each block that hold information representing the block) are available through the CONTEXT.headers function.
-The headers function returns a collection holding the last 10 block headers present before the current HEIGHT.
-Using this function allows your contract to gain insight into the most recent blocks that occurred before the transaction that your contract is being executed in.
-Each Header object in the collection returned by headers holds a variety of different information, much of this information pertains to the block miner, such as the miner’s PK, the nonce used to find the block, and the votes the miner submitted when the block was mined.
+holds a variety of different information, much of this information pertains to the block miner, such as the miner’s PK, the nonce used to find the block, and the votes the miner submitted when the block was mined.

 Pre-Headers#

-The CONTEXT.preHeader function gives your contract access to the PreHeader.
-The PreHeader object represents all of the information available to miners who are working to find the next block.
-Because each block miner must insert their own information to properly mine a block, the data contained within each PreHeader object is completely different depending on who mines the block.
-This means that your contract could execute differently depending on who ends up mining the block that spends your contract’s box.
+object represents all of the information available to miners who are working to find the next block.
+Because each block miner must insert their own information to properly mine a block, the data contained within each PreHeader

 Example#